 NAME STATUS ROLES AGE VERSION kube-manager Ready master 24m v1.10.0 kube-worker1 Ready <none> 27m v1.10.0 kube-worker2 Ready <none> 27m v1.10.0

-You may be tempted to simply spin up one machine and use it as a master with no slaves.
+You may be tempted to simply spin up one machine and use it as a controller with no agents.
 This will not work.
-Kubernetes will not allow pods to be scheduled without at least one additional slave node attached to the cluster.
+Kubernetes will not allow pods to be scheduled without at least one additional agent node attached to the cluster.

 Deploying the Application